claudiom95/aws-wordpress-terraform-challenge/README.md

 # WordPress on AWS with Terraform

-This project deploys a WordPress application on AWS using Terraform for Infrastructure as Code (IaC), along with monitoring and automated deployment via GitHub Actions.
+Terraform project to deploy a fully monitored, Blue-Green WordPress application on AWS, with automated CI/CD and secure secret management.

 ---